 This chemical, commonly known as Ammate, is a coarse, granular, yellow substance.
 It is soluble in water and applied as a spray.
 Ammate is a contact, translocated herbicide, non-selective in action, and is especially effective on many types of woody plants.
-The chemical is absorbed through the leaves of plants but does not pene-trate the bark of trees.
+The chemical is absorbed through the leaves of plants but does not pene-trate the older bark of trees.
 This fact makes it useful in the control of poison ivy, in and under fruit trees or other valuable plants.
 Ammate is not poisonous to livestock or other animal life, but is corrosive to metals.
+Ammate absorbs moisture from the air and may cake or "leak" in storage.